North Texas to get second chance at statement hoops win at Mississippi State

 “We got stalled by their pressure,” UNT coach Grant McCasland said after the game.
 “They were more aggressive and maintained a level of energy to the way they played the game.
 It really disrupted our offense and led to turnovers, which led to easy baskets for them.
 That was the difference.”

 UNT will try to bounce back against Mississippi State (1-2).
-The Bulldogs will also present matchup problems for the Mean Green due to its size and athleticism.
+The Bulldogs will also present matchup problems for the Mean Green due to their size and athleticism.

 D.J.
 Stewart Jr., a 6-foot-6 sophomore guard, is averaging 18.3 points per game to lead Mississippi State.
 Tolu Smith, a 6-foot-10 sophomore forward, is adding 14.7 points and 7.3 rebounds.